Collections

 Permanent Loans

-The Theodor Fontane Archive preserves not only significant permanent loans, from among others, the Humboldt University Library and the Central and Regional Library Berlin (ZLB), but also deposits from private owners.
+The Theodor Fontane Archive preserves both important permanent loans, including from the library of the Humboldt University and the »Zentral- und Landesbibliothek Berlin« (Central and Regional Library Berlin), as well as deposits from private owners.

 Estates

-Estates out of Fontane’s milieu as well as significant Fontane researchers – like Renate Böchenstein, Helmuth Nünberger and Gotthard Erler – expand the holdings of the Theodor Fontane Archiv.
+Pre-mortem and posthumous bequests from Fontane’s circle as well as from important Fontane researchers - such as Renate Böschenstein, Helmuth Nürnberger and Gotthard Erler - expand the holdings of the Theodor Fontane Archive.

 Missing Holdings

-Numerous objects in the collection in the Theodor Fontane Archive were, until today, lost inexplicably in the last months of the war.
-A complete overview of the missing holdings can be found hier:
+Numerous items from the collection of the Theodor Fontane Archive were lost in the last months of the war in ways that remain unexplained to this day.
+A complete overview of the missing items can be found here.